Achievable logoAchievable logo

 Business accounts

 Businesses can open brokerage accounts at financial firms.
-We’ll discuss two general business accounts in this chapter:
+Two common types of business accounts are:

 • Partnership accounts